The Public Safety Center was a busy place in 2015:

 Greene County Public Safety Center Fast Facts

-- The building is home to the Springfield-Greene County Office of Emergency Management, Springfield-Greene County 9-1-1 Emergency Communications Center, and the Greene County Sheriffs Office Training Division.
+- The building is home to the Springfield-Greene County Office of Emergency Management, Springfield-Greene County 9-1-1 Emergency Communications Center, the Greene County Sheriffs Office Training and Professional Standards Divisions.

 - During an activation, the building may house up to 200 personnel; including representation from law enforcement, fire, public works, utiliies, hospitals, public health, public information, National Guard, state officials, releif agencies, and more.